UNDERGRADUATE PRIVATE STUDENT LOANS

 Four flexible repayment options to save you money

-- Deferred Payment: Waiting till the end of your grace period to make payments means the highest total cost (not available in AL, AZ, CA, FL, MA, MD, MI, ND, NY, PA, and WA).
+- Deferred Payment: Waiting until the end of your grace period to make payments means the highest total cost.

 - Fixed $25 Payment: Making small monthly payments while in school reduces your accrued interest.

 - Interest-Only Payment: Paying the accrued interest each month is the middle ground for in-school repayment options.